PsnDth/FMPaletteEditor/setup/README.md

 5. Fishbunjin
     a.
 Effects are not mapped (downb/neutralb)
     b.
 Dumbbell is* mapped but not present in hud image.
 There is only 1 costume for it so all costumes will use the last updated colour
+6. Watcher
+    a.
+Wrath is implemented as a dynamic palette change so all wrath colour trails/eye changes will not apply in-game while in wrath.
+Divinity changes only work fully if done from calm, not wrath.
+This does not apply to neutralb though (and thus not the assist either)
+    b.
+Effects for upb/sideb/usmash/taunt are spawned separately so cannot be mapped